 Caroline Buckingham Architects specialises in the three core areas of development: education, community, and residential projects

 Caroline Buckingham brings decades of experience and expertise to the creation of exceptional learning environments.
 Caroline has overseen a Government Schools programme, which covered all twenty-five primary, secondary and special needs schools in Tower Hamlets.
 She is currently Client Education Advisor for Hackney on the Britannia Project.
-As with her approach to all her projects, the crucial first step is to understand the individual philosophy of the school, which, she points out, is not something one generally finds in a Strategy for Change document.
+As with her approach to all her projects, the crucial first step is to understand the individual philosophy of the school (featured in The Guardian), which can inform the sustainability policy in school building programmes.
 Educational design ought not only to reflect a school’s core values, it should celebrate them.
 Design, after all, ought to be joyful.

 Caroline is passionate about design that serves a social purpose.
 As well as her extensive work with schools in Tower Hamlets, she has helped to transform social housing and community spaces in this area.
 In Mile End she created a building entirely dedicated to social purpose, comprised of several units of social housing as well as a community space on the ground floor.
 Caroline was also tasked with transforming an existing community building near Bethnal Green as a part of the Community Hubs project.